This information is for Northern Ireland only, if you live in England, Scotland or Wales visit the GOV.UK website.

 If you're in work and not claiming benefits, work on a short term contract or a zero hours contract, you may be entitled to sick pay.

 If you’ve been ill from coronavirus (COVID-19) since 13 March 2020 and you’re eligible for Statutory Sick Pay, you will get a backdated payment.

 You do not need to go into a Jobs and Benefits office to apply or get a payment, you can apply online and/or by telephone.

 You can also apply for these if you're prevented from working because of a risk to public health.

 If you are due to sign-on you are excused from signing.

-Staff in the Jobs & Benefits offices will be making calls to JSA recipients to ensure they are aware of available employment services and that they have the support they need.
+Staff in the Jobs & Benefits offices will be making calls to Jobseeker’s Allowance recipients to complete Claimant Commitments and to assist and advise on available employment services and ensure that claimants have the support they need.

 New style Job Seekers' Allowance

 Universal Credit replaced Jobseeker’s Allowance.
 However if you have been credited with enough National Insurance contributions, you may be entitled to 'New Style' Jobseeker’s Allowance.
 You can apply online.